Operation Combined Victory: Advisor teams in Army 2030

-U.S. Soldiers with 4th Security Force Assistance Brigade participate in Security Force Assistance Command’s validation exercise, Operation Combined Victory, at Camp Atterbury and Muscatatuck Training Center, Indiana, August 2023.
+U.S. Soldiers assigned to 3rd Security Force Assistance Brigade sit down with a replicated U.S. Embassy State Department Official that gives an exercise country briefing during the Security Force Assistance Command’s validation exercise, Operation Combined Victory, at Muscatatuck Training Center, Indiana, Aug.17, 2023.
 This exercise tested Advisors’ ability to operate within a contested operational and informational environment in alignment with modernization strategy, Army 2030.
-OCV certified two Force Packages, composed of Soldiers and leadership who completed individual and collective certifications that prepared them to advise, support, liaise and assess Ally and partner nations across the globe.
-(U.S. Army video by Spc.
-Hans Williams)
+OCV certifies Force Packages from 3rd, 4th and 54th SFAB, whose Soldiers and leadership completed individual and collective certifications that prepared them to advise, support, liaise and assess Ally and partner nations across the globe.
+(U.S. Army photo by Spc.
+Cristina Gomez)

 |Date Taken: